MicrosoftDocs/power-automate-docs/articles/forms/get-started.md

 :::image type="content" source="../media/forms/templates-screen.png" alt-text="Screenshot of Power Automate templates related to Microsoft Forms.":::

-What if you found a template that's similar to what you want to do but isn't quite right for your scenario?
-No problem.
-Create a flow from the template and customize it.
+If you find a template that's similar to what you want to do but it isn't exactly right for your scenario, you can still create a flow from the template and then customize it.
 You can add, edit, and remove triggers and actions.
 You can even [copy and paste actions](/power-automate/multi-step-logic-flow#copy-and-paste-actions) in the same flow or across flows to speed up the process.

-Can't find a template you like?
-[Create a flow from scratch](/power-automate/get-started-logic-flow), connect the services you want to use, and add triggers and actions as needed.
+If you can't find a template that you like, [Create a flow from scratch](/power-automate/get-started-logic-flow), connect the services you want to use, and then add the triggers and actions that your scenario requires.

-If you need inspiration, check out our list of some of the most [common ways to use forms in a flow](popular-scenarios.md).
+If you need inspiration, check out the list of the most [common ways to use forms in a flow](popular-scenarios.md).

 ## More information